By Edward Feinberg, DMD

-The catalogue lists many of the items that are in use unchanged to this very day, such as burs (numbered the same way as today), gates-glidden drills, rubber dam clamps, zinc phosphate cement, extraction forceps, and hand instruments.
-The catalogue also offers porcelain teeth for dentures, gutta percha, reamers and broaches, laboratory casting equipment, electric furnaces and oxygen/nitrous tanks.
-Several new products, as well as the companys committment to quality and their customers are described in the preface:
+The catalog lists many of the items that are in use unchanged to this very day, such as burs (numbered the same way as today), gates-glidden drills, rubber dam clamps, zinc phosphate cement, extraction forceps, and hand instruments.
+The catalog also offers porcelain teeth for dentures, gutta percha, reamers and broaches, laboratory casting equipment, electric furnaces and oxygen/nitrous tanks.
+Several new products, as well as the company’s commitment to quality and their customers are described in the preface:

 The Columbia Electric Dental Engine and Electric Laboratory Lathe were introduced some five years ago, although

-developed a number of years before, as original and radical improvments of all existing forms.
+developed a number of years before, as original and radical improvements of all existing forms.
 Simplicity was the keynote of all these innovations, and the real element of our success.

 The design, construction, and finish of every part of our Chairs and Electric Engines combine to produce the finest product of modern thought and machinery.